leemwood/ZalithLauncher2/README.md

 Additionally, we are aware that a third-party website has been set up using the name “Zalith Launcher,” appearing to be official.
 Please note: **this site was not created by us**.
 It exploits the name to display ads for profit.
 We **do not participate in, endorse, or trust** such content.
 Please stay vigilant and **protect your personal privacy**!

+> [!WARNING]
-> ⚠️ This project is **completely separate** from [ZalithLauncher](https://github.com/ZalithLauncher/ZalithLauncher).
+> This project is **completely separate** from [ZalithLauncher](https://github.com/ZalithLauncher/ZalithLauncher).
-> ⚠️ The project is in an early development stage.
+> The project is in an early development stage.
 Many features are still under construction—stay tuned for updates!

 ## 📅 Development Progress